 Broccoli salad is a classic side dish that’s perfect for summer cookouts.
-This salad is so easy to throw together you will be making it all summer long.
+This salad is so easy to throw together that you will make it all summer.
 It’s not just for cookouts and potlucks.

 Why You’ll Love this Recipe

-- Bacon – Crispy-cooked bacon crumbled or chopped.
-I don’t recommend the bacon bits in a jar. they have an odd flavor to us.
+- Bacon – Crispy-cooked crumbled bacon.
+I don’t recommend the bacon bits in a jar.
+They have an odd flavor to us.

 - Red onion – You can use yellow onion if you prefer.